 The Vaccine for Children's program changed with the inception of the Affordable Care Act and fewer vaccines are now given through local health departments.
-The overall Sauk County vaccination rate for o-24 months is at 59%.
-In order to protect the whole community, especially individuals who are not able to be immunized, the immunization rate needs to be between 90% -95%.
+The Sauk County vaccination rate for 0-24 months has increased by 7% in 2016.
+In order to protect the whole community, especially individuals who are not able to be immunized, the immunization rate needs to be between 90% - 95% which would give the community herd immunity.
 In order to improve the vaccination rates, a Sauk County Immunization Coalition was started in 2015.
 Members of the coalition include the Sauk County Health Department, school nurses, clinics and community providers.
-The goal of the coalition is to increase the number of vaccinations within Sauk County.
+The goal of the coalition continues to be to increase the number of vaccinations within Sauk County in order to provide herd immunity by education and advocacy.